ripter/Workshops/aframe/characters/blog/export_issues.md

 ![export_issue_1_attempt_2](./imgs/export_issue_1_attempt_2.png)

 But doing that exports without geometry!
 Either I am doing something very wrong, or the selected export does not work.

+For the life of me, I can not figure out a way to get a model that works with the default `gltf-model` component and allows changing the material with the `material` component.

+## Attempting a fix

+I have a few avenues of attack.
+I could try to fix the model, so it works with the default components.
+I could patch the components to work with a larger variety of models.

+Of the two, I like the idea of working with more model formats.
+The model works in other programs.
+So the problem is not the model, but the way AFRAME's components expect the model to be structured.

+Now that I decided I want to fix this on the A-FRAME side and not the model side.
+Where in A-FRAME do I want to patch?
+Do I update [material.js](https://github.com/aframevr/aframe/blob/v0.9.0/src/components/material.js#L184) to search though the children to find a `material` instead of adding on to the root of the `mesh` object.
+Or do I update [gltf-model](https://github.com/aframevr/aframe/blob/master/src/components/gltf-model.js#L33) to put the material on the root of `mesh`, even if the model had it nested deeper.

+Of those two, I like the second option better.
+If I can fix it on `gltf-model`, then all the components that make assumptions like the `material` component will work.
+If I fix it on the `material` component, then it is possible other components will make the same assumption.

+So I will start by trying to fix this on the `gltf-model` component with with my fork [gltf-model-2](../src/gltf-model-2.js)